Yeyi people: Culture

 The baYei had a matrilineal succession, i.e. the inheritor of a kingdom is the son of a sister to the king.

 The baYei believed in a creator god who lived among the humans.
 One day the god became angry with the humans for their wickedness and went to heaven.
 He does not interfere much in the world, except for throwing down the occasional thunderbolt.
 The baYei also venerate ancestor spirits.

 Crops that are important for the baYei culture includes sorghum and tobacco.
-Maize [corn] and Sweet Potatoes especially for those people in the Okavango Delta are also grown widely.
+Maize and sweet potatoes especially for those people in the Okavango Delta are also grown widely.